ShawnMurdzek-NOAA/osse_ob_creator/README_inputs.md

 - **coastline_correct**: Option to "correct" observations that occur near coastlines.
 This does not appear to help much, so it should usually be set to `False`.
 - **use_Tv**: Option to use virtual temperature when tvflg = 0.
 Not necessary for RAP prepBUFR files because all temperatures are sensible, not virtual.
 - **add_ceiling**: Option to add ceiling observations to surface-based platforms (ADPSFC, SFCSHP, MSONET).
+- **add_liq_mix**: Option to interpolate liquid water mixing ratio (cloud + rain mixing ratio) to the observations.
+This field is saved to a new CSV column labeled "liqmix".
 - **debug**: Option to add additional output for debugging (0 = none, 1 = some, 2 = a lot).

+### limit_uas

+Limits synthetic UAS flights based on local meteorology (e.g., high winds).
+Uses `main/limit_uas_flights.py`.

+- **in_csv_dir**: Which path from the `paths` section to pull observation CSVs from.
+- **drop_col**: List of columns to drop after limiting UAS flights.
+This is useful for removing columns in the BUFR CSV files that are only included for limiting UAS flights (e.g., liqmix).
+- **verbose**: Verbosity.
+Higher integers will print more output
+- **limits**: Parameters for limiting UAS flights.
+Includes 3 levels:
+    1. Observation type used to determine whether a limit is exceeded
+    2. Method for limiting UAS flight ("wind", "icing_RH", or "icing_LIQMR"; options can also be found in `main/limit_uas_flights.py`)
+    3. "lim_kw" and "remove_kw": Keyword arguments passed to either the method that determines whether a meteorological limit is exceeded or the method that actually removes the observations that exceed the meteorological limits, respectively.
+Keyword arguments can be found in `pyDA_utils/limit_prepbufr.py`.
+- **plot_timeseries**: Parameters for plotting timeseries of UAS observations before and after meteorological limits are applied.
+    - **plot_vars**: Variable to plot, along with a single value to plot as a dashed, horizontal line (useful for plotting the meteorological limit for that variable).
+    - **n_sid**: Number of unique SIDs to plot.
+The program will automatically choose the SIDs that had the largest reductions owing to the meteorological limits.
+    - **obtype**: Observation type to pull the SIDs for "n_sid" from.

 ### obs_errors